-Allscripts product portfolio continues to evolve and meet the demanding HIE requirements and government mandates.
+Allscripts’ broad product portfolio continues to evolve to meet demanding requirements from the government, both through delivery of certified EHR technologies (CEHRT) and support of programmatic elements our clients are aiming to meet.
 This means that understanding the criteria and processes is critical, as is selecting the right technology partner.
-And we are that partner.
+We are that partner.

 With Congress’ passage of the Medicare Access and CHIP Reauthorization Act (MACRA) in 2015, replacing the maligned Sustainable Growth Rate, CMS was directed to largely move away from the Meaningful Use program and instead create a new structure to incite providers in maximizing health IT capabilities for improved patient care.
 Healthcare professional in ambulatory environments are now deciding whether there are Advanced APMs that fit the structure and goals of their organization, knowing that not all programs are available in every region, or whether reporting against MIPS requirements is the better choice for them.
 Whatever the decision, we work regularly with clients to ensure you meet the necessary requirements of the many programs that are out there.

 Hospitals, health systems and physician practices now all have an opportunity to participate in accountable care organizations (ACOs), working within the structure of increased financial risk to improve population health and the patient experience while better managing costs.
 While CMS is the dominant source of ACO options, commercial payers have also rolled out a variety of programs for the healthcare providers in their network, leading tens of thousands to take a chance on the risk-based model.